 A Guide To Reading Medical Marijuana Labels

-When you walk into a medical marijuana dispensary, you are met with a wide variety of products.
+After you receive your medical marijuana card and walk into a medical marijuana dispensary, you are met with a wide variety of products.
 They differ from one another in many ways, including how you use them, how long they take to work, and how much THC and CBD they contain within.

 It is easy enough to have a dispensary attendant walk you through the details when you are at the dispensary.
 These agents are well-trained in understanding the various cannabis products.

 But what should you do if you are unable to recall all of the details when you arrive home?
 Maybe you’ve waited a few days before taking something new.
 Or perhaps you cannot remember which products you purchased when leading to some unpredictability in what you should expect from each.